david-adewoyin/Car_Price_Analysis_and_Prediction/README.md

  ## Data Cleaning
-Because the data was scraped from multiple sources, extensive data cleaning and preparation was required, including the following:
+Because the data was scraped from multiple sources, extensive data cleaning and preparation was required, which includes the following:

  - Removed brackets and commas from all features that used them.
  - Price numeric data was parsed.